MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 - The Office Client Management dashboard, where you can deploy Office and monitor updates
 - Integration of the Office Customization Tool for Click-to-Run, which means administrators always have access to the latest Click-to-Run deployment and management features
 - Intelligent language pack deployment, including automatically deploying the same langauge as the operating system
-- Fully supported and easy-to-use method of removing existing versions of Office from a client during deployment
+- Fully supported method of removing existing versions of Office from a client during deployment
 - Deployment of application settings for Office, including VBA macro notifications, default file locations, and default file formats
-- Peer cache, which can help with limited network capacity when deploying to devices in remote locations.
+- Peer cache, which can help with limited network capacity when deploying to devices in remote locations

 The steps in this article covers these features and shows you how to implement our best practice recommendations.